Find out what to expect throughout the microblading healing process: itching, scabbing, color change, etc. We break it down for you – day by day.

 You might think that your skin is rejecting the pigment, but this is usually not the case.
 After all the scabbing and peeling, your brows are still recovering.
 Now they are light and patchy.

-You might notice the baby skin beneath the scabs looks unnaturally light – don’t worry, it will blend in within a few days.
+You might notice the new skin beneath the scabs looks unnaturally light – don’t worry, it will blend in within a few days.

 What to do?